-- Breaking Bad creator Vince Gilligan (from Virginia).
+- Breaking Bad creator Vince Gilligan, who hails from Virginia.

-The accent of urban characters of darker skin tones, and middle class white kids trying to sound cool.
-Characterized by dropping even hard consonants when slurring words together (eg. "err'thing" for "everything"), a petulant tone, and substituting "axe" for "ask".
+The accent of urban characters of darker skin tones.
+Characterized by dropping even hard consonants when slurring words together (eg. "err'thing" for "everything") and substituting "axe" for "ask".
 Also common is substituting an "f" sound for "th" as in some British accents.
 "Y'all" makes another appearance here, too.
 See also Jive Turkey.
 The Real Life version (formally known as African-American Vernacular English or Black English) has been lately lumped under "Ebonics", despite encompassing several dialects and not being exclusive to African-Americans.
 Has a lot of interesting grammatical features, much loved by linguists, such as the "habitual be" ("We clubbin'" means that we are, at this time, In Da Club, whereas "we be clubbin'" means that we go to Da Club a lot, most weekends in fact).
 Because of said features (many of which derive from African languages and from older forms of English, via southern slaveowners), it's considered a distinct dialect, and there are a lot of arguments in the black community about whether it should be used and is a valuable part of culture, or if it's bringing black people down.
 As with clothing, music, and so on, in the context of accents, "urban" is often a euphemism for "black" — and as you might expect, there are different "urban" accents by region as well, influenced by the dominant accent of that region.
 Atlanta and the South have their own, characterized (for example) by pronouncing "there" as "thurr."
 "Urban" accents from the East Coast have something of a harder edge to them, and those from the West Coast have a flatter effect.
 There is a lot of variation in what slang terms get used in different regions; slang from New York City or Philadelphia's black communities will get you funny looks in Atlanta, Seattle, or Cleveland.
+Some regional variations may also borrow heavily from various West Indies dialects (particularly Jamaican Patois or Haitian Creole) if there is a heavy immigrant population.
 Obviously, not all black Americans speak in this dialect, and those that don't tend to resent the assumption due to stereotypes that suggest such speakers are uneducated.
 Or they simply weren't raised within the black community and speak in the dominant accent of their region.
-Stereotype: Just think of all the stereotypes of black kids and the white kids who want to be like them.
+Stereotype: Just think of all the stereotypes of black kids.
 It's also not unusual to hear older blacks use bits of slang from their youth despite being outdated for decades, such as "cold", "bad", or "slammin'" for something that's impressive.

 - Definitely Darius McCrary can make an Urban accent.

 The stereotypical accent of people from New York City and the surrounding area.
 Today, it's found primarily in Brooklyn, the surrounding areas having one of the four accents below.
 Characterized by a nasally sound, the shortening of "you" to "yo" (or lengthening it to "youse"), the "er," "or," and "th" sounds becoming "uh," "aw," and "d," respectively, and the extensive use of profanity.
 William Labov, "the father of sociolinguistics," found that (40 years ago, at least) any single New Yorker was highly unlikely to have all the distinctive local features: most will have only a subset.
-Stereotypical Noo Yawk phrases include "fuhgeddaboutit" and "ehfuckyou."
+Stereotypical Noo Yawk phrases include "fuhgeddaboutit", "awright awready", and "ehfuckyou"; "mad" is also a common intensifier that is roughly analogous to New England's "wicked" aside from the fact that it is also frequently used to denote an abundance.
+Yiddish loanwords and Yiddish-derived idioms are somewhat common, even among non-Jewish residents.
 Note: You can make more linguistic groups of the New York accents, right down to the boroughs (districts) of the city, though the divisions are more class- and ethnicity-based than geographical.
 Not a good idea, but you can do it.
 This video gives examples.
 Stereotype: Working-class, ill-mannered (tactless at best, obnoxious at worst), Yankees or Mets fan.
-Very likely to be of Italian or Jewish descent.
+Very likely to be of Italian or Ashkenazi Jewish descent.
 As with Cockney, its rough British equivalent, Noo Yawkers can be either rough-hewn, salt-of-the-earth urbanites, or rude, petty criminals.
 Puerto Rican-born or -descended Noo Yawkers have their own speech patterns, with subtle differences from Chicano (see below).
 A Spanish equivalent would be Mexico City Spanish.